saryou/taskkit/README.md

 ### Proven Performance
 At **Nailbook**, we use **Amazon Aurora** as our **main database**.
 Taskkit runs on this **shared Aurora instance**, which costs approximately **$2,000/month including all associated costs**.
-Despite running alongside other database operations, this setup has successfully processed **over 100 tasks per second** without issues.
+Despite running alongside other database operations, this setup **has been observed to process up to 100 tasks per second** without issues.

 ## Limitations

 Taskkit has been running in production at Nailbook for over two years.
-However, it has only been extensively tested in a Django-based backend using Aurora MySQL. **Other backends, such as Redis, may not work as expected.**
+However, it has been extensively tested **only** in a Django-based backend using **Aurora MySQL**.

+While an experimental Redis implementation is available, **it has never been used in production, and its stability is not guaranteed**.
+Other backends may also not work as expected.

 As a result, **Taskkit remains highly experimental**, and its functionality outside of this specific environment has not been thoroughly verified. **Use at your own discretion.**

+## How to use

-## Installation
+### Installation

 You can install Taskkit via pip: